Pick the best shampoo for your horse!

 To support healthy skin:

-I can basically just cut and paste the above paragraph here.
+- I can basically just cut and paste the above paragraph here.
 Many horses dance that fine line between a super wonderful coat and chaos breaking loose on the skin.
-Some of the herbal and essential oil infused shampoos help keep your horse on the healthy side of things.
-Again, involve your Veterinarian if even a mild breeze makes your horse’s skin react.
+Some of the herbal and essential oil-infused shampoos help keep your horse on the healthy side of things.
+Again, involve your veterinarian for any skin-related issues.

 Ingredients can help you pick the right shampoo.